unpoly/unpoly2-slides/slides.md

 information when Unpoly is updating fragments.
 The protocol mostly works by adding additional HTTP headers (like `X-Up-Target`) to requests and responses.

-Unpoly 2 extends the optional protocol with additional headers that the server may use to interact with the frontend.
+Unpoly 2 extends the optional protocol with **additional headers** that the server may use to interact with the frontend.

+---

+## Ruby on Rails examples ahead, but don't panic!

-The Ruby code examples on the following slides are for the `unpoly-rails` integration.
+The code examples on the following slides are for the `unpoly-rails` integration.
 Expect integrations for other frameworks and languages to be updated for the new protocol after the release of Unpoly 2.

 **While you wait for your integration to be updated for Unpoly 2, existing protocol implementations will keep working with an Unpoly 2 frontend**.

-You can use any new features by setting a response header as documented in <https://unpoly.com/up.protocol>.
+You can use any new features by manually setting a response header as documented in <https://unpoly.com/up.protocol>.

+---

 Emitting frontend events from the server
 =======================================